-13. Invites universities and other academic institutions to integrate into their curricula new specialized and transdisciplinary academic courses and programmes and/or expand and strengthen existing ones, generate and share new knowledge, and implement continuing education programmes to support the post-2020 global biodiversity framework;
+13. Invites universities and other academic institutions to develop and integrate into their curricula []specialized and transdisciplinary academic courses and programmes and/or expand and strengthen existing ones, generate and share new knowledge, and implement continuing education programmes to support the post-2020 global biodiversity framework with full and effective participation of indigenous peoples and local communities, women and youth;

-14. Invites relevant organizations and regional and subregional bodies, including regional economic integration organizations, to establish or, as appropriate, strengthen existing regional and subregional support networks to provide, upon request, assistance to enable national and subnational government institutions, local authorities and non-government actors within the respective regions or subregions to strengthen their capacities, while also mobilizing and fostering effective use and retention of the capacities developed;
+14. Invites relevant organizations and regional and subregional bodies, including regional economic integration organizations, to promote sharing of expertise and information, to strengthen existing regional and subregional support networks or establish new ones as appropriate, to provide, upon request, assistance to enable national and subnational government institutions, local authorities and non-government actors, including indigenous peoples and local communities, women and youth organisations, within the respective regions or subregions to strengthen their capacities, while also mobilizing and fostering effective use and retention of the capacities developed;

-15. Invites the United Nations Environment Management Group, in collaboration with the Liaison Group of Biodiversity-related Conventions, to designate a biodiversity capacity development task team to foster United Nations system-wide synergy, coherence and effectiveness in the provision of capacity development support and guidance for the implementation of the post-2020 global biodiversity framework, in line with the proposed United Nations common approach to integrating biodiversity and nature-based solutions for sustainable development into United Nations policy and programme planning and delivery;
+[15.
+Invites the United Nations Environment Management Group, in collaboration with the Liaison Group of Biodiversity-related Conventions, to designate a biodiversity capacity development task team to foster United Nations system-wide synergy, coherence and effectiveness in the provision of capacity development support and guidance for the implementation of the post-2020 global biodiversity framework, in line with the proposed United Nations common approach to integrating biodiversity and nature-based solutions for sustainable development into United Nations policy and programme planning and delivery;]

-16. Invites regional teams of the United Nations Sustainable Development Group and the United Nations regional commissions to initiate and facilitate the coordination and synergistic implementation of capacity development interventions in support of the post-2020 global biodiversity framework;
+16. [Invites regional teams of the United Nations Sustainable Development Group and the United Nations regional commissions, subject to the availability of resources, to initiate and facilitate the coordination and synergistic implementation of capacity [development] interventions in support of the post-2020 global biodiversity framework];

-17. Also invites United Nations Resident Coordinators and the United Nations country teams to integrate biodiversity capacity development into country-level United Nations sustainable development cooperation frameworks to support national implementation of the post-2020 global biodiversity framework and the Sustainable Development Goals;
+17. [Also invites United Nations Resident Coordinators and the United Nations country teams, in consultation with the United Nations Inter Agency Group for Indigenous Peoples and other relevant United Nations agencies, subject to the availability of resources, to integrate biodiversity capacity [development] into country-level United Nations sustainable development cooperation frameworks to support national implementation of the post-2020 global biodiversity framework and the Sustainable Development Goals];

 18. Requests the Executive Secretary, subject to the availability of resources:

-(a) To promote awareness of the long-term strategic frameworkc-hm including through the creation of a dedicated web page as part of the Secretariat’s capacity development portal;
+(a) To promote awareness of the long-term strategic framework [including through the creation of a specific section in the clearing-house mechanism and linked to Scientific and Technical Cooperation website as part of the Secretariat’s capacity development portal];

-(b) To develop and make availablec-hmc-h additional guidance on capacity development, including tools, methods and case studies on good practices and lessons learned that can assist Parties, indigenous peoples and local communities and other relevant stakeholders in their capacity development efforts;
+(b) To make available through the clearing-house mechanism of the Convention and the clearing-houses of the Protocols existing capacity [development], including new and innovative tools, methods and case studies on good practices and lessons learned that can assist Parties, indigenous peoples and local communities, women and youth organizations, and other relevant stakeholders in their capacity development efforts and to monitor and receive new and updated tools, methods, and cases studies as necessary;

+B(bis)[Subject to the availability of funds, to review capacity and technology absorption and sustaining abilities of small island developing states and develop specific tools, methods and identify lesson on maintaining absorbed capacities and technologies]